harta55/EnTAP/docs/source/basic_usage.rst

 ....

 It is generally recommended that a user select at least three databases with varying levels of curation.
 Unless the species is very non-model (i.e. does not have close relatives in databases such as RefSeq, it is not necessary to use the full NR database which is less curated).
+Once your FASTA databases are ready, move on to :ref:`Running Configuration<usage_config-label>`.

+.. _usage_config-label:

+Usage - Running Configuration
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Once you have your protein FASTA database ready, you can begin to run the Configuration stage.
+As mentioned before, Configuration will only need to be run once prior to :ref:`Execution<exe-label>` unless you would like to configure/update more databases.

-To run configuration with a sample database, the command is as follows:
+To run configuration with a FASTA database to output directory path/to/output (default is current working directory), the command is as follows (additional databases can be specified if necessary with the -d flag):

 .. code-block:: bash

-    EnTAP --config -d path/to/database
+    EnTAP --config -d path/to/database.fasta -d path/to/database2.fasta --out-dir path/to/output

-This stage must be done at least once prior to :ref:`running<run-label>`.
-Once the database is configured, you need not do it again unless you updated your original database or plan on configuring several others.

-.. note:: If you already have DIAMOND (.dmnd) configured databases, you can skip the configuration of that database.
-Although, due to other EnTAP database downloading (taxonomy and ontology), configuration must still be ran at least once without any flags.

-Configuration can be ran without formatting a database as follows:
+Configuration can be run without formatting a FASTA database for DIAMOND is as follows:

 .. code-block:: bash